 Once you know how you want to approach your copywriting hustle, it’s time to find your first clients.

-Luckily, once you find your first few clients, the process becomes MUCH simpler, since they’re likely to refer you to their network (more on this later).
+Luckily, once you find your first few clients, the process becomes MUCH more simple, since they’re likely to refer you to their network (more on this later).

-It should be noted that while Upwork can be a great place to find clients and build a portfolio, you shouldn’t necessarily rely on it to find all of your clients.
+It should be noted that while Upwork and Fiverr can be great places to start finding clients and building your portfolio, they typically don’t pay well so you shouldn’t necessarily rely on them to find all of your clients.

 Instead, we suggest you go to where your clients spend time online.
-This means going to message boards, forums, and websites your client might frequent can be incredibly helpful.
+Checking out message boards, forums, and websites that your clients frequent can be incredibly helpful.
+For example:

-- Are you a graphic designer?
-Find a Facebook or subreddit group for small business owners who need your services.
+- Find a Facebook or subreddit group for small business owners who need your services.

-- Are you a writer for a niche industry?
-Start answering questions on Quora regarding your niche.
+- Start answering questions on Quora regarding your niche.

-- Maybe you’re a video editor.
-Find online groups for bloggers looking to expand their content media.
+- Find online groups for businesses in your niche looking to expand their content media.

-Start going to these places and providing value.
-Not only that, but you should be doing it consistently.
+Go to these places and provide value.
+And do it consistently.
 I’m talking every day for AT LEAST one hour a day.

 By being engaged and providing immense value, you’ll build a network of clients organically and develop a rock-steady reputation.

-Knowing what to charge for your freelance work can be confusing, especially when you’re first starting out.
+Knowing what to charge for your freelance work can be confusing, especially when you’re starting.

 There are four main pricing models that freelancer writers can use:

 - Hourly.
 You set an hourly rate and a client will pay you per hour.
 The benefit for the client is that they mitigate their risk since they can just stop paying you whenever they want if they’re dissatisfied.
-It also stops the clients from piling on work without paying you.
+The benefit for you is that it prevents the clients from piling on work without paying you.

 - By project.
-You’ll know exactly what you’re getting paid for an entire project, with more concrete deliverables for the client.
-This method is nice because when you’re done with the project, you’re done.
-So you might end up getting paid more than your hourly rate.
-However, you do run the risk of the client adding more work onto the project as you move along, so communication about what a “project” entails is important.
+You’ll know exactly what you’re getting paid for and have more concrete deliverables for the client.
+This method is handy because when you’re done with the project, you’re done.
+You might also end up getting paid more than your hourly rate.
+However, on the flip side, you run the risk of the client adding more work to the project as you move through it.
+When working on a project, communication about what is entailed is important.